Case Studies: Should You Decrease The Rent?

 When Taylors Property Management Specialists first advertised a Woollahra apartment in early August 2018, it had been marketed professionally to stand out in a tough market at a price that was indicative at the time (refer to our The Importance Of Your Rental Property Standing Out In A Tough Market Insight).
 Furthermore, the apartment was in an over 55s complex, and thereby a reduced target audience brought an additional challenge.

 After ten weeks, the property remained vacant.
 Despite all his efforts, the desired level of enquiry and suitable applicants were not being achieved.
-Marco was concerned about the financial impact the landlord would incur from loss of rent over an extended vacancy period vs a property being leased quickly at a reduced rent for a 12 month period.
-Marco expressed his concerns to the owner and they agreed to trial a ‘price by negotiation range’ that was $680 to $730 per week.
+We were concerned about the financial impact the landlord would incur from loss of rent over an extended vacancy period vs a property being leased quickly at a reduced rent for a 12 month period.
+We expressed our concerns to the owner and they agreed to trial a ‘price by negotiation range’ that was $680 to $730 per week.
 Although approximately $200 per week less than originally advertised, it was a reflection of the current market and therefore a reduction the landlord was willing to trial.

 The trial marketing strategy commenced on a Friday afternoon and by the Monday afternoon, we had received more enquiries than we had previously, had arranged two private inspections and received a suitable application.
 By the Wednesday morning, we had conducted due diligence on the application and despite the lower end of the price range offered of $680, we secured the new tenant for $700 per week on a 12 month lease commencing the following week.